 You will often hear the commentators on television talking about how someone has gone off too fast - it is unusual that they are proved wrong.
 This can happen dramatically in such varied races as the 400m and the marathon.
 In the marathon you will often hear talk of how someone has hit "the wall", usually because they have started the race too quickly.

 To summarise racing, it is important to know what level of tension or adrenalin is right for you.
 This you will probably only discover over time.
 Some people run best when relaxed (Edwin Moses always used to lie behind his blocks wearing headphones until minutes before a race), whilst others need to get excited.
-When learning what is best for you it is probably best not to get too worked up and waste energy before you've even started running.
+While first experimenting with what is best for you, it is probably best not to get too worked up and waste energy before you've even started running.

-Hanging Around waiting to start - Usually when training you will start within a few minutes of arriving at your venue.
-Whilst competing you often have to wait for a variety of reasons: registration, previous races running late, in a track situation - waiting for your second race of the day, etc..
-Be sure you donít spend the entire time "pumped up" or you will be exhausted by the time you start racing.
+Waiting to start - Usually when training you will start within a few minutes of arriving at your venue.
+Whilst competing you often have to wait for a variety of reasons: registration, previous races running late, waiting for your second race of the day (if a track competition), etc. Be sure you donít spend the entire time "pumped up" or you will be exhausted by the time you start racing.

-Crowds - Having people watching you can add to the sense of pressure, particularly, if there are more people present than you have raced in front of before.
-This can be true even if it is just having family and friends watching you, particularly if this is not something you usually have when running a race.
+Crowds - Having people watching you can add to the sense of pressure, particularly if there are more people present than you have raced in front of before.
+This can be true even if it is just having family and friends watching you, especially if this is not something you usually have when running a race.

 What is adrenalin?